niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 ...
 ```

+???+ abstract
     Note that since it is possible for `missileToCreate` to be negative now, `SyncMissilesToPoints` was upgraded to have separate behavior for when missiles need to be removed.
 Similarly to firing missiles, we remove missiles from the *back* of the list (for efficiency purposes) by de-listing them and calling the `DestroyMissile` method we created.

 ---